jdc-cunningham/local-notes/DEVLOG.md

 I guess I'll go with the original design and show the active tab body... the bodies don't have a way to know which goes with what tab anyway.

+6:13 PM

+Okay...
+I think main other feature I want is to switch between tab and grid view

+yeah already I'm like "should have built it this way" but don't know ahead of time

+- [ ] grid view
+- [ ] delete note

 #### 12/03/2023